junsu10291/CS1951ABlog/index.md

 # 4/06/2017 (Thursday) Blog Post II

-### Previosuly...
+### Previously...
-In blog post I and midterm report, we briefly analyzed which words(tokens) were most influential/frequent in 5-star and 1-star ratings.
-We explored other factors such as relationship between weather (sunny / runny) and number of reviews.
-Since it rarely rained on Las Vegas, we decided to dive deeper into reviews and ratings (which has far more applications as well) to see whether reviews could acutally predict rating of a store.
+In blog post I and midterm report, we briefly analyzed which words (tokens) were most influential in 5-star and 1-star ratings.
+We explored other factors such as relationship between the weather (sunny / runny) and the number of reviews.
+Since it rarely rained in Las Vegas, we decided to dive deeper into reviews and ratings: can we use a classifier to predict ratings from reviews?

 ### Process
 1. After converting JSON data, we realized that each rating had different number of reviews.